moj-analytical-services/splink/README.md

 ## What data does Splink work best with?

+Before using Splink, input data should be standardized, with consistent column names and formatting (e.g., lowercased, punctuation cleaned up, etc.).

-Splink works best when the input data has multiple columns, and the data in the columns is not highly correlated.
-For example, if the entity type is persons, you may have their full name, date of birth and city.
-If the entity type is companies, you may have their name, turnover, sector and telephone number.
+Splink performs best with input data containing **multiple** columns that are **not highly correlated**.
+For instance, if the entity type is persons, you may have columns for full name, date of birth, and city.
+If the entity type is companies, you could have columns for name, turnover, sector, and telephone number.

-Splink will work less well if _all_ of your input columns are highly correlated - for instance, city, county and postal code.
-You would need to have additional, less correlated columns such as full name or date or birth, for the linkage to work effectively.
+High correlation occurs when the value of a column is highly constrained (predictable) from the value of another column.
+For example, a 'city' field is almost perfectly correlated with 'postcode'.
+Gender is highly correlated with 'first name'.
+Correlation is particularly problematic if **all** of your input columns are highly correlated.

-Splink is also not designed for linking a single column containing a 'bag of words'.
+Splink is not designed for linking a single column containing a 'bag of words'.
 For example, a table with a single 'company name' column, and no other details.

 ## Documentation